What’s the best youth baseball bat?

 1. Marucci Hex Composite

 Anyone who reads this blog knows we are in love with the drop 10 2015 Marucci Hex Composite.
-For us it was love at first site.
-The barrel is gigantic, swing weight light and sweet spot large to say nothing of the design which we think looks fantastic.
-Those in the market for a top shelf big barrel bat in only a drop 10 will not regret this decision.
-It’s clearly a top shelf choice for 2015.
+For us, it was love at first sight.
+The barrel is gigantic, swing weight light, and sweet spot large to say nothing of the design, which we think looks fantastic.
+Those in the market for a top-shelf big barrel bat in only a drop 10 will not regret this decision.
+It’s a top-shelf choice for 2015.
 (Check pricing here).

 2. DeMarini CF7

 The Drop 5 CF7 from DeMarini may be our favorite bat of the year in any category.
-My three sons prefer this bat over any of the arsenal we have and the ropes drilled from this bat are remarkable.
-It does not come in a 2 3/4 version (only 2 5/8) but we stand by our earlier claim: if you can swing it, you should swing it.
-It’s also not inexpensive but if any bat has claim on the top of a list of best senior league or big barrel bats we don’t know how this wouldn’t be anything but first.
+My three sons prefer this bat over any of the arsenal we have, and the ropes drilled from this bat are remarkable.
+It does not come in a 2 3/4 version (only 2 5/8), but we stand by our earlier claim: if you can swing it, you should swing it.
+It’s also not inexpensive, but if any bat has a claim on the top of a list of the best senior league or big barrel bats, we don’t know how this wouldn’t be anything but first.
 (These are still hard to find, but check pricing here).

 3. Combat MAXUM

-Combat’s 2 5/8 drop 12 Portent G3 puts a stamp on the phrase “big barrel bat”.
-This stick should make any list of top shelf big barrel youth bats for 2015.
-The barrel is smooth and Combat’s seamless construction makes for a real fun hit.
-The green version is a boat oar at the plate with an ultra light swing weight and lizard skin grip.
-Those who prefer one piece bats and Combat aficionados will be perfectly pleased in this green monster.
+Combat’s 2 5/8 drop 12 Portent G3 puts a stamp on the phrase “big barrel bat.”
+This stick should make any list of top-shelf big barrel youth bats for 2015.
+The barrel is smooth, and Combat’s seamless construction makes for a really fun hit.
+The green version is a boat oar at the plate with an ultra-light swing weight and a lizard skin grip.
+Those who prefer one-piece bats and Combat aficionados will be perfectly pleased with this green monster.
 (Check pricing here).

 4. Easton MAKO

-We admit this choice is predicable, but how do we leave off what is probably the most popular bat off the best bat list?
-Easton’s 2015 big barrel MAKO is as good a bat you may ever swing and, like the BBCOR version, those who swing it scoff at the idea they should ever try something different.
-Huge long barrel, low swing weight per length and a couple different options: a drop 10 2 3/4 and drop 9 2 5/8.
+We admit this choice is predictable, but how do we leave off what is probably the most popular bat off the best bat list?
+Easton’s 2015 big barrel MAKO is as good a bat you may ever swing, and, like the BBCOR version, those who swing it scoff at the idea they should ever try something different.
+Huge long barrel, low swing weight per length, and a couple of different options: a drop 10 2 3/4 and drop 9 2 5/8.
 The marquee bat from the biggest metal and composite bat company is predictably good great and is easily a top 5 big barrel bat for 2015.
 (Check pricing here).

 5. Easton XL1